pixel-ninja/HuskStandaloneSubmitter/README.md

 # Husk Standalone Submitter
-A custom Deadline plugin and submitter script for to allow direct submission of USD files to Husk for rendering.
+A custom Deadline plugin and submitter script allowing direct submission of USD files to Husk for rendering.

 Created by [Matt Tillman - Pixel Ninja](https://pixelninja.design/)